OFEV offers a range of helpful resources to help streamline the fulfillment process

 - Cases of drug-induced liver injury (DILI) have been observed with OFEV treatment.
-In the post-marketing period, non-serious and serious cases of DILI, including severe liver injury with fatal outcome, have been reported.
+In the clinical trials and post-marketing period, non-serious and serious cases of DILI were reported.
+Cases of severe liver injury with fatal outcome have been reported in the post-marketing period.
 The majority of hepatic events occur within the first three months of treatment.
 OFEV was associated with elevations of liver enzymes (ALT, AST, ALKP, and GGT) and bilirubin.
 Liver enzyme and bilirubin increases were reversible with dose modification or interruption in the majority of cases.
-The majority (94%) of patients with ALT and/or AST elevations had elevations less than 5 times ULN.
-The majority (95%) of patients with bilirubin elevations had elevations less than 2 times ULN.

-- Patients with a low body weight (less than 65 kg), Asian, and female patients may have a higher risk of elevations in liver enzymes.
+- Patients with low body weight (less than 65 kg), patients who are Asian, and female patients may have a higher risk of elevations in liver enzymes.
 Nintedanib exposure increased with patient age, which may result in increased liver enzymes.

 - Conduct liver function tests prior to initiation of treatment, at regular intervals during the first three months of treatment, and periodically thereafter or as clinically indicated.
-Measure liver function tests promptly in patients who report symptoms that may indicate liver injury, including fatigue, anorexia, right upper abdominal discomfort, dark urine or jaundice.
+Measure liver function tests promptly in patients who report symptoms that may indicate liver injury, including fatigue, anorexia, right upper abdominal discomfort, dark urine, or jaundice.
 Dosage modifications, interruption, or discontinuation may be necessary for liver enzyme elevations.

-- Diarrhea was the most frequent gastrointestinal event reported in 62% versus 18% of patients treated with OFEV and placebo, respectively.
-Events were primarily mild to moderate intensity and occurred within the first 3 months.
+- In IPF studies, diarrhea was the most frequent gastrointestinal event reported in 62% versus 18% of patients treated with OFEV and placebo, respectively.
 Diarrhea led to permanent dose reduction in 11% and discontinuation in 5% of OFEV patients versus 0 and less than 1% in placebo patients, respectively.

 - Dosage modifications or treatment interruptions may be necessary in patients with diarrhea.
-Treat diarrhea at first signs with adequate hydration and antidiarrheal medication (e.g., loperamide), and consider treatment interruption if diarrhea continues.
+Treat diarrhea at first signs with adequate hydration and antidiarrheal medication (e.g., loperamide), and consider dose reduction or treatment interruption if diarrhea continues.
 OFEV treatment may be resumed at the full dosage (150 mg twice daily), or at the reduced dosage (100 mg twice daily), which subsequently may be increased to the full dosage.
 If severe diarrhea persists, discontinue treatment.

 Nausea and Vomiting